Super-Protocol/docs/docs/whitepaper/high-level-description.md

   <img src={require('./images/high-level-01.png').default} />
 </p>

-From a bird’s eye view, Super Protocol involves the interactions shown in the above diagram.
+From a bird's eye view, Super Protocol involves the interactions shown in the above diagram.
 The interactions include the following entities:

 - **Provider Offers.** In a form of a provider offer, the provider offers their resources or values in exchange for a certain reward.
 The offer can fall into one of three categories:
   - **Input.** Offers of this type are used for cooperative processing within a trusted execution environment (TEE).
 These can be data offers or solution offers.